lslezak/vscode-bug-id/README.md

 Alternatively open your user profile page in Jira and select the "*Personal Access Tokens*" item in the left menu and then click the "*Create token*" button in the top right corner.
 Then open the command palette (`Ctrl+Shift+P`) and select the "*"Bug ID: Manage API tokens*" command.
-Then select the "SUSE Jira" entry in the list and enter the API key.
+Then select the "*SUSE Jira*" entry in the list and enter the API key.

 ### NIST CVE

 Anonymous access allows 5 requests during 30 seconds.
-Authenticated access is not supported.
+Authenticated access is not implemented.

 ## Storing the API tokens

 The API tokens are stored in the VSCode using the [SecretStorage](https://code.visualstudio.com/api/extension-capabilities/common-capabilities#data-storage).
 That means the tokens are stored in encrypted form and are not synchronized across machines.
-So you have to repeat the token configuration on every machine.
+So you have to repeat the token configuration on every machine you use.

-In Linux it uses the GNOME keyring or KDE kwallet as the storage backend.
+In Linux it uses the GNOME keyring or the KDE kwallet as the storage backend.
 See more details in the [VSCode documentation](https://code.visualstudio.com/api/extension-capabilities/common-capabilities#data-storage) if you have some troubles with this.